cortex-workshops/inventory-service/README.md

 Update by Steph at Fri Oct  3 13:39:37 UTC 2025
-Update by Taylor Schmidt at Mon Oct  6 13:42:49 UTC 2025 Update by Taylor Schmidt at Wed Oct  8 21:31:59 UTC 2025
+Update by Taylor Schmidt at Mon Oct  6 13:42:49 UTC 2025 Update by Taylor Schmidt at Wed Oct  8 21:31:59 UTC 2025 Update by Taylor Schmidt at Thu Oct  9 21:32:58 UTC 2025